 Yes.
 Therapists can come from many different professional backgrounds, and can have a wide range of skills and differing levels of expertise.
-Victoria Alexander, Samantha Sheather and Glenn Munt are all Social Worker’s and Registered Mental Health Providers with Medicare.
+Therapists can be Social Workers and Registered Mental Health Providers with Medicare.

 What Treatments can a Therapist provide?